 Dosages for migraine headache prevention in children ages 12 years and older

-Topamax can be used to prevent migraine headaches in children ages 12 years and older.
+Topamax can be used to help prevent migraine headaches in children ages 12 years and older.
 The dosage for this use is the same as the adult dosage.
 See the “Dosage for migraine headache prevention” section above.

 Dosages when taken on its own for seizure treatment in children ages 2 years and older